 spreading love, not the virus

-Our goal is to gather used but functioning tech, such as old iPhones, to donate to marginalized groups of society who have been affected the most by the coronavirus.
-We have partnered with hospitals across the Greater Boston area and the Boston Health Care for the Homeless Program to connect people to their loved ones and support those who are in desperate need of telemedicine visits.
+Our goal is to gather used but functioning tech, such as old iPhones, to donate to those most affected by the coronavirus.
+We have partnered with hospitals and assisted care facilities across the Greater Boston area, as well as the Boston Health Care for the Homeless Program, to connect people to their loved ones and support those who are in desperate need of telemedicine visits.

 Why do patients need these?

 When a patient is hospitalized in isolation, they often do not have any personal belongings such as their smartphone or tablet with them.
 However, donated devices will be sterilized by the hospital and placed in each room for patients to use safely.
 One of the biggest problems COVID-19 patients face is the immense isolation and loneliness they feel.
 Additionally, people in nursing homes and assisted living facilities generally do not have a FaceTime-enabled device with them even though they will be in extreme isolation for the longest amount of time.
 Each day, these people have limited contact with the outside world and desperately wish to connect with their loved ones.

 Together, we can help them.

 “We have so many elderly patients who barely own a flip phone, and a lot of staff are using their private phones to briefly FaceTime families of these COVID patients.
 It’s so scary on these wards that are sealed off, doors remain closed, little human interaction, and when there is brief human interaction, we are covered by multiple masks, face shields, eye wear, gowns.
 My introduction starts off with ‘Hi, I’m Cassandra, one of the Urology PAs on call, I’m sorry I can’t shake your hand, and I’m sorry my whole face is completely covered…’ It makes me so sad seeing patients in the ER and floors.
 These devices will make a difference.”

 – Physician’s Assistant at Tufts and MelroseWakefield